 Generate a custom MSI for all your users with the ALM Client MSI Generator.
 This tool enables you to configure the settings for your ALM servers before installing the client-side MSI.

 Configure the settings for a custom MSI, as described in the user guide provided with each MSI Generator version.

 Note: When configuring the settings, select the Check Include Component Registration and Use Shared Deployment Mode options.

 If your users are using either the Stingray or Terminal Emulator add-ins, there are additional configurations you or the user must perform after installing UFT One.

 Both the Stingray and Terminal Emulator Add-ins

-Run the Additional Installation Requirements after the main installation on each computer.
+Run the Additional Installation Requirements, available in the Start menu, after the main installation on each computer.

 In the Additional Installation Requirements, select the Run Stingray Wizard and/or Run Terminal Emulator Wizard options, and follow the configuration wizard steps to set up the add-ins.